CFEL-CMI/Active-Learning-of-PES/docs/source/AL_TH/TH.rst

 The energies that correspond to the highest prediction's variances are then queried.
 As an ensemble of learners we used the trees of a random forest regressor.

-Stochastic Query-by-Forest (SQBF)[2]
+Stochastic Query-by-Forest (SQBF)[B2011]_
 ====================================

 Similar to QBC, an ensemble of learners is trained on the currently-labelled data and prediction's variances between the ensemble's members are computed.
 However, to query data one samples from a probability density function that is constructed from these variances.

 These three algorithms are intended to be used for regression problems in a batch setting.
 The committee of learners in QBC and SQBF are trees of a sklearn's trees' ensemble (random forest regressor or extremely randomized trees).
 An ensemble of any other learners can be used with minor changes to the query strategies.

+**********
+References
+**********
+..
+[B2011] Borisov, Active batch learning with stochastic query-by-forest (SQBF), Active Learning and Experimental Design workshop In conjunction with AISTATS 2010, pages={59--69}, 2011.
+..
+[SOS1992] H. S. Seung, M. Opper, and H. Sompolinsky, “Query by committee,” in Proceedings of the fifth annual workshop on Computational learning theory (1992) pp. 287–294.